isb-cgc/readthedocs/docs/source/sections/progapi/bigqueryGUI/GettingStartedWithGoogleBigQuery.rst

 Step 3
 +++++++
-Show the gene expression levels for the 4 genes of interest, and order them by case id (Case Barcode) and gene name (HGNC_gene_symbol).
+Show the gene expression levels for the four genes of interest, and order them by case id (Case Barcode) and gene name (HGNC_gene_symbol).

 .. code-block:: sql